-Most wonderful time of the year – unless you’re in payroll.
+Most wonderful time of the year.
 Are you across leave rules?

 The Fairwork Ombudsman has issued a range of factsheets, updates and reminders in relation to employer obligations over the Christmas and New Year period, covering topics such as public holidays, annual leave payments, working out leave loading, and ensuring that all employees are aware of their obligations.

 The Sector have prepared a summary of the reminders, as they relate to those working in early childhood education and care (ECEC) below.
 For clarification or more information on any of the points listed below, readers are encouraged to contact the Ombudsman directly.

 For a full list of public holidays in each state and territory, please see here.
 Key public holidays in the coming months are as follows:

 24 December – Christmas Eve (from 6pm- midnight) – QLD